 Looking for a lower powered amp than the Showman, I initially bought a "Deluxe Reverb '65 Re-issue" model to have a low volume alternative that I could play at home and in small rooms.
-I replaced the stock ceramic Jensen with a Weber alnico speaker that really complements the inherently chimey and lush tone of the amp, and like all my amps I replaced the grill cloth with vintage Sari cloth (Reissue pictured right, '65 non-reverb pictured below, gap between chassis and cab not visible...).
+I initially replaced the stock ceramic Jensen (the new production Italian one -- they don't sound great...) with a Weber alnico speaker.
+While in a way it's a nice pairing for the inherently chimey and lush tone of the amp, it's a little too soft and mushy for my taste so I ended up putting a Fat Jimmy C1250 in it and I'm now a convert -- this is the best speaker I've ever heard, and I'll never go back.
+Like (almost) all my amps I icovered the existing grill cloth with vintage Sari cloth (Reissue pictured right, '65 non-reverb pictured below, gap between chassis and cab not visible...).
 I fell in love with the overall vibe of amp, and the sweet power tube breakup tones that are impossible with a high power beast like the Showman.
 Playing it for years really made me want to look for an original (before something on the modern PCB designed circuit died in an urepairable blaze of glory...).
 That's when I found a screaming deal on a bit of a strange one -- a pre-CBS '65 Deluxe (non-reverb) chassis that was in all original condition, but had been removed from the original combo cabinet and put into a home made standalone head cab and the owner didn't really know what to do with it.
-ZZSince I'm always looking for good deals on non-collector condition but nonetheless great sounding / playing gear, it was a perfect match!
-Sooooooo, I picked it up and (even though it's a slightly narrower form factor) slotted it into the Re-Issue cabinet.
+Since I'm always looking for good deals on non-collector condition but nonetheless great sounding / playing gear, it was a perfect match!
+Sooooooo, I picked it up and (even though it's a slightly narrower form factor than the reverb model) slotted it into the Re-Issue cabinet.
 As always, I sent it to Mike Pascale to do his magic -- blueprint channel 2, tweed voice channel 1, and slow down the tremolo.
-My Catalinbread Topanga supplies Reverb when needed.
+When needed, I can add reverb from any number of pedals (current favorite being the Strymon Flint, Catalinbread Topanga is pictured).
 Dreamy.
 [On a related note, does anyone need a '65 Reissue chassis with no cabinet?
 I've got one for sale...make me an offer -- it's a great sounding amp!]
 This thing is a fantastic on-the-go rig.
-It breaks up around 4, and with a clean boost like a Keeley Katana hitting the front end for a little bit of extra gain and drive on the input this thing is a dream.
+It breaks up around 4 or 5, and with a clean boost like my Chase Tone Secret Preamp hitting the front end for a little bit of extra gain and drive on the input this thing is a dream.
 As added bonuses, I can play it at home without doing irreparable harm to my family's ears (or anyone else's on the block!), and I can carry it without throwing out my back.
-For a bigger gig, I sometimes A/B it with the Showman, using the Showman for clean tones and the Deluxe for a saturated drive sound.
+For a bigger gig, I sometimes A/B it with the Showman, using the Showman for clean tones and the Deluxe turned up for a saturated drive sound.

 1967 Fender Vibrolux Reverb